jnayak1/ember-peer-review-ethereum/README.md

-# Prototype-ember
+# ember-peer-review-ethereum

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is a prototype of a peer-review ethereum dapp (decentralized application).

 ## Prerequisites